 Whatever you imagine, imagine it with all your senses.
 Notice how warm or cold it is.
-Notice what it smells like.
-Notice how it feels to your touch.
+Think about what it smells like.
+How it feels to your touch.
 Feel the warmth of the sunshine on your back.
 Listen for any sounds and notice if they are in rhythm with your breathing.

 As you walk along the beach, imagine yourself getting sleepier and sleepier until you can’t walk any further.